 Employers may not discriminate against applicants or employees by virtue of their past or present status as registered patients or caregivers.
 The Arkansas law does permit employers to refuse to accommodate the ingestion of cannabis in the workplace and to prohibit employees from working while under the influence of the drug.

 Arkansas landlords may not refuse to lease to tenants solely because they are patients or caregivers unless leasing to them would violate federal laws or regulations.
 Landlords may prohibit the smoking of cannabis on the leased property, but may not prohibit other forms of consumption.

 California’s Control, Regulate, and Tax Adult Use of Marijuana Act.
 California’s Proposition 64 legalized the nonmedical possession and use of marijuana by adults over the age of twenty-one.
 They may now possess up to one ounce of marijuana and cultivate up to six plants.
-Possession and cultivation for personal use in excess of these limits is still illegal.
+Possession and cultivation for personal use in excess of these limits are still illegal.

 California’s law does not prevent landlords from restricting or prohibiting the use, possession, or cultivation of cannabis on their premises.

 California already allows patients and registered caregivers to obtain and use medical marijuana upon the recommendation of a physician.
 Physicians may give recommendations when they believe the person’s health would benefit from the use of marijuana for the treatment of diseases such as cancer, chronic pain, migraines, or any other illness the symptoms for which marijuana provides relief.